 N-Acetyl Semax Amidate is a stabilized form of Semax with protective caps on both ends — extending half-life in experimental systems.
 Semax itself derives from ACTH(4-7), a fragment of the stress hormone ACTH.
 The Pro-Gly-Pro tail was added to eliminate the original hormone's effects on cortisol while preserving neurotrophic activity — keeping the brain benefits without the stress-axis stimulation.

 In murine models, Semax upregulates BDNF, NGF, and TrkB in a time- and dose-dependent manner.
-Effects extend beyond acute administration into sustained receptor-level changes relevant to synaptic consolidation.
-Transcriptomic Response to Ischemia
+Effects extend beyond acute administration into sustained receptor-level changes relevant to synaptic consolidation.2

 Genome-wide profiling in focal ischemia models shows Semax coordinates expression changes across immune response, vascular remodeling, and inflammatory signaling — suggesting neuroprotection through multiple pathways rather than one target.

 A 2018 study of 110 post-stroke patients showed Semax elevated plasma BDNF regardless of rehabilitation timing.
-Higher BDNF correlated with faster functional recovery on standardized measures — bridging preclinical findings to human outcomes.
-Acute Stroke
+Higher BDNF correlated with faster functional recovery on standardized measures — bridging preclinical findings to human outcomes.1

-Meta-analysis of Russian trials indicates neurological deficits improve more rapidly over the first 10–14 days when Semax is added to standard care.
+Meta-analysis of Russian trials indicates neurological deficits improve more rapidly over the first 10-14 days when Semax is added to standard care.
 Effects are most pronounced in moderate-to-severe presentations.
 Functional outcomes improved by day 21.
-Three-Year Follow-Up
+A 2005 study of 30 patients with cerebrovascular insufficiency showed improved motor function restoration with intranasal Semax 12-18mg/day for 5-10 days.5

 Clinical evidence comes primarily from Russian institutions.
 The stroke data, while substantial, has limited Western replication.
 Most studies track weeks to months rather than years.